PowerShellMafia/PowerSploit/README.md

 For help on each individual command, Get-Help is your friend.

 Note: The tools contained within this module were all designed such that they can be run individually.
 Including them in a module simply lends itself to increased portability.

+## Contribution Rules

+We need contributions!
+If you have a great idea for PowerSploit, we'd love to add it.
+New additions will require the following:

+* The script must adhere to the style guide.
+Any exceptions to the guide line would need an explicit, valid reason.
+* The module manifest needs to be updated to reflect the new function being added.
+* A brief description of the function should be added to this README.md
+* Pester tests must accompany all new functions.
+See the Tests folder for examples but we are looking for tests that at least cover the basics by testing for expected/unexpected input/output and that the function exhibits desired functionality.
+Make sure the function is passing all tests (preferably in mutiple OSes) prior to submitting a pull request.
+Thanks!

 ## Script Style Guide